Exploring the stability of solar geoengineering agreements: Conclusion and further research

 \section{Conclusion and further research}

-The analysis of a simple yet sensible model of behavior yields novel results that inform our understanding of how solar geoengineering might be deployed.
+The analysis of a simple game yields novel results that inform our understanding of how solar geoengineering might be deployed.
 However, the model ignores many important real-world aspects of international relations and more nuanced physical effects of geoengineering.
-Furthermore, the findings for sure depend on the assumptions that have been made and the game is very sensitive to changes in the loss function.
+Furthermore, the results for sure depend on the assumptions that have been made.
 Therefore, and because of the fact that solar geoengineering is ripe with politicization, we should be prepared that the social dynamics around solar geoengineering are much more chaotic than models predict.
 The model used in this analysis is preliminary at best and only proposed as a starting point for a more detailed analysis.
-One avenue for further research would be to study general public goods games similar to the model put forward here to investigate generic properties of such games.
-There are many ways to make the model used in this article more realistic.
-As the model is largely carried over from \cite{bas2020contesting}, many features that they outline can be added to the model.
-Their models additionally allow for:
+There is a clear agenda for further research.